stanfordpython/python-labs/lab7-thirdparty.md

 ## Overview

-Today, you'll get a chance to build a larger project utilizing the `requests` package by Kenneth Reitz and get a start on Assignment 3!
+Today, you'll get a chance to build a larger project utilizing the `requests` package by Kenneth Reitz and get a start on Assignment 3 and 4!

 ## Read

 As a reminder, the packages discussed in class are listed below, along with some useful links.
-Read through the ones that you would like to learn more about, or jump straight into [Assignment 3](https://github.com/stanfordpython/python-assignments/tree/master/assign3).
+Read through the ones that you would like to learn more about, or jump straight into building a [Reddit Wallpaper Scraper](https://github.com/stanfordpython/python-assignments/tree/master/old/wallscraper).

 ### Crucial Packages

 * requests: [Quick Start](docs.python-requests.org/en/master/user/quickstart/)
 * numpy: [Quick Start](https://docs.scipy.org/doc/numpy-dev/user/quickstart.html)
 * scipy: [Reference](https://docs.scipy.org/doc/scipy/reference/index.html)